huggingface/blog/vit-align.md

 ```

 ## How to use ViT and ALIGN from the Hub
 Let’s go ahead and experiment with the new ViT and ALIGN models.
-First, let’s install 🤗 Transformers: `pip install transformers` and get started with ViT for image classification by importing the modules and libraries we will use.
+As ALIGN is newly added to 🤗 Transformers, let’s install the latest version of the library: `pip install -q git+https://github.com/huggingface/transformers.git` and get started with ViT for image classification by importing the modules and libraries we will use.
+Note that the newly added ALIGN model will be a part of the PyPI package in the next release of the library.

 ```py
 import requests